Climate scientist at CNRS

 CONTACT

-I am a CNRS research scientist working at the European Center for Research and advanced Training in Scientific Computation (CERFACS) located in Toulouse, France
+I am a CNRS research scientist working at the Climat, Environnement, Couplages et Incertitudes (CECI) lab located at the European Center for Research and advanced Training in Scientific Computation (CERFACS) in Toulouse, France

 PROFESSIONAL EXPERIENCE